Sfougato

 Method

-In a heavy-bottomed pan heat the olive oil over medium heat and gently fry the onions for about 10 minutes until soft but not coloured.
+In a large heavy-bottomed pan heat the olive oil over medium heat and gently fry the onions for about 10 minutes until soft but not coloured.
 Add salt and set aside to cool.

 Preheat oven to 180°C.